bmichalski/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 showing an update form and actually modifying the document can in the worst scenario be as long as your applications session timeout.
-If changes happen to the document in that time frame you want to know directly when retrieving the document that you will hit a locking exception:
+If changes happen to the document in that time frame you want to know directly when retrieving the document that you will hit a locking exception.

 You can always verify the version of a document during a request either when calling ``DocumentManager#find()``: